Can Heat Kill Bed Bugs... Really?

 Safety Considerations

-While heat is an effective method for killing bed bugs, there are important safety considerations to keep in mind:
+While heat is proven to be the most effective method for killing bed bugs, there are important safety considerations to keep in mind:

-• Fire Hazards: Ensure that any heat treatment used does not pose a fire risk.
+- Fire Hazards: Ensure that any heat treatment used does not pose a fire risk.
 Avoid leaving space heaters unattended and keep them away from flammable materials.
+Propane heaters should be used outdoors and the temperatures should be carefully monitored and regulated given they are not self-regulating as with electric heaters which have auto-thermostats that maintain an even, predictable temperature range.

 Conclusion